Iran University of Medical Sciences • Journals

 Equity & inclusion

-Describes the process for requesting name changes on published articles, the documentation (if any) that may be required, and how we minimise unnecessary disclosure to reviewers and readers.
+Describes the process for name changes, documentation where needed, and minimising unnecessary disclosure to reviewers and readers.

 Accessibility & inclusive publishing

-Describes our commitment to accessible content and platforms for authors, reviewers and readers, including those using assistive technologies.
+Describes the commitment to accessible content and platforms for authors, reviewers and readers using assistive technologies.

 Accessible content & platforms